ndp/dizzidotz/js/lib/ndp-software/ottomann/README.md

 ```

 Using the object form, any additional data can be provided to the
 command function.
+This will appear in the context (`this`) of the
+handler.

-If there is no matching function, the no new state is triggered.
+If there is no matching function, the no new state is triggered,
+and the command is ignored.

-This is *push* style, and therefore no "responsive".
+This is *push* style, and therefore not "responsive".
 It's more common
 to feed the command bus in response to an existing stream, such as:

 ```